-Chemicals in tap water that steal magnesium
+Beware of chemicals in tap water that steal magnesium

 Australia uses Chlorine and Fluoride to dose the main potable water supply.
 Both these chemicals destroy beneficial gut bacteria and can cause leaky gut syndrome symptom.
 Fluoride will bind up magnesium and therefore use it up.
 This steals magnesium ions so they become unavailable to cells, exacerbating magnesium deficiency symptoms.
 Symptoms of fluoride toxicity are very similar to magnesium deficiency symptoms.
 In most European countries they have moved away from this old practice.
 They have also discovered via their own scientific studies that adding fluoride to drinking water contributes to thyroid disease and kidney disease.
 In Australia it is recommended to get a good fluoride filter if you want to drink or cook with the tap water.
 Otherwise you can use filtered rain water or buy supermarket bottled water and recharge it with electrolyte minerals – ie. magnesium flakes.

 Adequate hydration and electrolyte balance is essential for cardiovascular health